New to the Harp

 Harp Basics: Pedal Harps

 Pedal harps are large, sometimes gilded with gold, and what you see on stage with a professional orchestra.
-Pedal harps have 40 to 47 strings and are around 5 ½ or 6 feet tall, and, for someone who wishes to pursue classical music seriously, they eventually become a necessity.
+Pedal harps have 40 to 47 strings and are around 5 ½ or 6 feet tall.
+For someone who wishes to pursue classical music seriously, they eventually become a necessity.
 Pedal harps are complex mechanical instruments.
 First of all, while lever harps have two positions for each string, pedal harps have three positions for each string: flat, natural and sharp, or more simply, low, middle and high sounds.
 Having three positions for each string gives you more options.
 In musical terms, the lever harp is limited in the number of keys it can play in, but the pedal harp can play in all twenty-four keys.

 Secondly, each string on a lever harp is controlled by an individual lever.
 There’s one lever for each string, so changing the position of all of the strings can be a slow process.
 The pedal harp uses a similar mechanism at the top of the string to move between the three different positions, but the mechanism is then connected inside of the harp (much of the harp is hollow) all the way down to a set of pedals around the bottom of the harp.
 These pedals are used to move the strings between the three possible positions.
 Since it would be impossible to have one pedal per string (47 pedals?!), the pedals instead move entire sets of strings together.
 There are seven pedals for the seven notes of the scale.
 All of the C strings are connected to the same pedal and move simultaneously.
 All of the D strings are connected to the same pedal and move together, and so forth.
-Now you can change between the three different positions much more quickly than you can when you have to move each lever individually.
+With a pedal harp you can change between the three different positions much more quickly than you can when moving each lever individually.

 Finally, to change a lever, you have to stop playing with one hand in order to reach up and move the lever.
-Since the pedals are controlled by the feet, you can continue
+Since the pedals are controlled by the feet, you can continue playing with both of your hands and move the pedals simultaneously, making transitions much more seamless.
+This does, however, mean that to play the pedal harp you need to use both of your hands and both of your feet.
+From a coordination standpoint, it's in the same class

 Most pedal harps are about six feet tall